Unfair contract terms

 Terms which allow a trader to dissolve a contract unilaterally but where the consumer does not enjoy the same right.

-Cristina ordered a wedding dress from a fashion designer.
-Two weeks before the wedding, she was supposed to meet the designer for a final fitting.
-When she called him to make an appointment, he told her he'd terminated their contract without providing any real justification.
+Cristina ordered her wedding dress from a fashion designer.
+2 weeks before the wedding, she was supposed to meet the designer for a final fitting.
+When she called him to make an appointment, he told her he'd ended their contract without providing any real justification.

 Cristina checked with a lawyer friend whether the designer could just cancel the contract like that.
 Her friend explained it was clearly an unfair term because the contract doesn't give Cristina the same right to cancel.
 Her friend called the designer and explained the legal situation.
 The designer contacted Cristina and made an appointment for the fitting.
 Her dress was ready just in time for the wedding.